sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 ## A Better Way to Think About the "Minting Profiles"

-In an earlier tutorial, we used the analogy of a "workarea."
-To refresh your memory, we imagined that the `dzil new` command set up a new workarea on your factory floor for forging your module.
-Each time you issue the `new` command, you set up a new workarea in a new directory on your computer for creating and distributing a new module.
+In an earlier tutorial, we used the analogy of a "work area."
+To refresh your memory, we imagined that the `dzil new` command set up a new work area on your factory floor for forging your module.
+Each time you issue the `new` command, you set up a new work area in a new directory on your computer for creating and distributing a new module.

 But it gets even better than that.
-You can control not just what your workarea will initially look like but what manufacturing process will be used to pakcage your module.
+You can control not just what your work area will initially look like but what manufacturing process will be used to pakcage your module.
 In other words, you can control which plugins go into your `dist.ini` file.
 This is a powerful feature of `Dist::Zilla` that takes you well